DavidWells/atom-react-autocomplete/readme.md

 **Protip** If you do commit the `completions.json` file to your project other devs on your team will not need to run the setup steps.
 They can just install the atom plugin and be off to the races.

-If you have `completions.json` generated in your root directory and autocompletions are not working, restart Atom and it should pickup the completions file.

 `.importjs.json` example
 ```
 {